Proven OVI Defense Lawyer in Burton (Township), Ohio

 Refused Chemical Test with Three (or more) Priors in 10 Years

 Mandatory five year license suspension.
 No driving privileges for three years.

 Effective Burton (Township) OVI lawyer

 Whether you are defending your first OVI or if this is not your first offense, you deserve a strong and effective defense.
-Like so many others before, trust the Burton (Township) OVI Attorneys at Stiefvater Law to protect your rights, your license, and to keep you out of jail.
+Like so many others before, trust the Burton (Township) OVI Defense Lawyers at Stiefvater Law to protect your rights, your license, and to keep you out of jail.

 While challenging your OVI charge in Burton (Township), Ohio, we will:

 1. Protect your Rights throughout the process;